webrealisierung-ch/onepage-bundle/docs/README.md

 # Onepage Bundle for Contao Open Source CMS

-With this bundle you can easily add a onepage navigation to your website.
+With this bundle you can easily add a onepage navigation to your website. **No jQuery required!**

 ## Attention